Your "Movers Who Care®" Serving Portland and surrounding areas

 The Animal Refuge League of Greater Portland (ARLGP) is a nonprofit animal shelter located in Westbrook.
 Maine.
 They provide temporary care and shelter to more than 4,000 stray, abandoned, confiscated and relinquished animals every year.
 Centered around adoption, community education, and pet health- the ARLGP has been serving the Greater Portland community since 1911.
 Their #1 goal is always to find new, happy homes for animals in their care.
 Secondly, they work very hard to offer educational programming and services to community members of all ages in an effort to promote responsible pet ownership.
 TWO MEN AND A TRUCK®, Portland is proud to partner with ARLGP for our annual Movers for Mutts campaign.

 Through These Doors (formerly Family Crisis Services) was founded in 1977 and is the domestic violence resource center that services victims and survivors in Cumberland County, Maine They provide safe and accessible services to all people affected by domestic violence.
-Through These Doors helps the community by providing a free, anonymous and confidential helpline available 24-hours a day, help with Protection from Abuse orders, safety planning and court processes through their outreach programs.
+Through These Doors (TTD) helps the community by providing a free, anonymous and confidential helpline available 24-hours a day, help with Protection from Abuse orders, safety planning and court processes through their outreach programs.
 In addition, they raise awareness of domestic violence through extensive community education and training.
+TTD is the recipient of TWO MEN AND A TRUCK's® annual Movers for Moms® campaign.